abba23/spotify-adblock/README.md

 ### Notes
 * This **does not** work with the snap Spotify package.
 * This **might not** work with the Flatpak Spotify package, depending on your system's shared libraries' versions.
-* On Debian-based distributions (e.g. Ubuntu), the Debian Spotify package can be installed by following the instructions at the bottom of [this page](https://www.spotify.com/us/download/linux/). *(recommended)*
+* On Debian-based distributions (e.g. Ubuntu), the Debian Spotify package can be installed by following the instructions at the bottom of [this page](https://www.spotify.com/us/download/linux/) *(recommended)*.
+If you encounter a GPG error when running `apt update`, copy the key mentioned in the error message and use it to run `apt-key adv --keyserver keyserver.ubuntu.com --recv-keys <KEY>`.

 ## Build
 Prerequisites: